calint/rust_rv32i_os/README.md

 ```

 ## note
-see https://github.com/calint/tang-nano-9k--riscv--cache-psram for FPGA implementation
+see https://github.com/calint/tang-nano-9k--riscv--cache-psram for FPGA implementation of the RISC-V RV32I that runs the application